COMP313W2018Group4/COMP313_Group4_CFMS/README.md

 npm install (if modules are not installed) ng serve
 ```
+Navigate to `http://localhost:4200/` on your browser.
+The server will automatically reload if you change any of the source files.

 * To build the Angular app:
 ```
 cd client
 npm install (if modules are not installed) ng build
 ```

 * Angular builds are exported into public folder of the server app
 ```
 ./server/public/angular